Timberlake Wertenbaker

 Timberlake Wertenbaker is a British-based playwright, screenplay writer, and translator who has written plays for the Royal Court, the Royal Shakespeare Company and others.
 She has been described in The Washington Post as "the doyenne of political theatre of the 1980s and 1990s".

 Wertenbaker's best-known work is Our Country's Good, which received six Tony nominations for its 1991 production.
 She has a propensity to write about political thinking and conflict, especially where there is a settled orthodoxy: "Then the rebel in me goes berserk, and I start pawing at it.
 I like the area where the questions are, and the ambiguities of political life, rather than the certainties."

-Background
+Biography

 Wertenbaker was born in New York City to Charles Wertenbaker, a journalist, and Lael Wertenbaker, a writer.
 Much of her childhood was spent in the Basque Country in the small French fishing village of Ciboure.
 She has been described as possessing a "characteristic reticence"; she has indicated that this may spring partly from her upbringing in Ciboure: "One thing they would tell you as a child was never to say anything because you might be betraying someone who had done something politically or whatever.
 So I was inculcated with this idea of emotional privacy."